-The Community Bank Investments School has gone virtual for 2021!
+The Community Bank Investments School has gone virtual!
 Expose your investments team to critical issues facing community banks after the 2020 election, including possible changes in regulation, taxes and economic conditions.
 Only one registration per institution required.

 Given economic and political uncertainty, bank investment portfolios will likely be ‘misbehaving’ at least through the first six months of 2021.
 Fed Chairman Jerome Powell and his colleagues on the Board of Governors have signaled that interest rates will remain low for many years, possibly through 2023 and beyond.
 This ‘guidance’ differs sharply from that in 2010 following the financial crisis when government policymakers strongly suggested that rates would rise (possibly sharply) in the near term.
 What did you do with your balance sheet and investments in 2008-2010?
 Will you make the same mistakes today that you did then?

 - What Bloomberg screens should you be requesting from your broker?

 - A comprehensive due diligence checklist for each type of security

 - How to decide if you are conducting effective due diligence or if you are being ‘sold’ to by your broker